kerwanp/core-types-generator/README.md

 In order to enjoy the power of [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) you must use a plugin that understand it.

-For that, install the [Luanalysis plugin for Jetbrains](https://plugins.jetbrains.com/plugin/14698-luanalysis)
+For that, install the [Luanalysis plugin for JetBrains](https://plugins.jetbrains.com/plugin/14698-luanalysis)

-#### 2. Open your project with Jetbrains
+#### 2. Open your project with JetBrains

 First, you must retrieve the location of your project.
 For that Right Click on a script in the Core Editor Project Content, click on `Show in explorer` and copy the link of the directory.